 Camping and caravan safety

-- It is recommended to camp away from parking areas to reduce risks from car fires.
+- We recommend camping away from parking areas to reduce risks from car fires

 Make sure you know how to escape (by cutting your way out of the tent if necessary).

 - Make sure caravans are kept at least six metres apart, making it more difficult for a fire to spread

 - Keep a torch handy for emergencies – don’t use a candle

 - Keep the caravan ventilated and don’t block up air vents

 - Keep a dry powder fire extinguisher near the main door – it will tackle most small fires

 - Find out about firefighting arrangements on the campsite or caravan park